QuantEcon/lecture-python.myst/_sources/back_prop.md

  * an activation function
  * a network of neurons
  * A neural network as a composition of functions
- * back-propogation and its relationship  to the chain rule of differential calculus
+ * back-propagation and its relationship  to the chain rule of differential calculus

 ## A Deep (but not Wide) Artificial Neural Network